 Why use Botox?

 If you’re looking to reduce fine lines and moderate to severe wrinkles caused by facial expressions, Botox is the preferred treatment.
-Those dreaded glabellar lines (the “elevens” between your brows), forehead lines, and moderate to severe crow’s feet (those lines around the eyes) respond well to Botox and other neurotoxin injectables.
+Those glabellar lines (the “elevens” between your brows), forehead lines, and moderate to severe crow’s feet (those lines around the eyes) respond well to Botox and other neurotoxin injectables.
 However, Botox effects are temporary.
 Depending on the individual, you may need to repeat the treatment every three to six months to maintain preferred results.

 Okay, so what about fillers?